 The arrangements for Appeals will be in line with the School Admission Appeals Code published by the Department for Education (DFE), which means that parents will have 20 school days from national offer day in which to submit an appeal.
-Appeal hearings will be held within 40 schools days of the deadline for the lodging of appeals.
+Appeal hearings will be held within 40 school days of the deadline for the lodging of appeals.
 The determination of the appeal panel will be made in accordance with the School Admission Appeals Code and is binding on all parties.
 The academy will provide guidance for parents about how the appeals process will work and will provide parents with a named contact who can answer any enquiries they may have about the process.

 Parents who wish their children to attend the academy are most welcome to visit.
-Arrangements can be made through contacting Helen Wood office administrator at the academy.
+Arrangements can be made through contacting The School office (on either site by phone) or by email to admin@ludlowprimaryschool.co.uk